computski/ESP_DCC_Controller/README.md

 2021-11-01 added DC support, system can run as a simple PWM DC controller and in which case it will respond only to loco 3 and 28 speed steps and added a definition for the DOIT ESP12 motor shield.
 This is a cheap L293 shield that fits the nodeMCU. requires an external INA219 module.

+2021-12-07 added support for a WeMos D1R1 board and L298 motor shield.
+Simple, 2 boards, 1 PSU and no soldering.
+See Computski channel on youTube.